altruizim101/Final-Project/README.md

 - Techniques expected to use in analysis
 - Expected results: Presented through data visualization, models used for evaluations, accuracy of models, correlation driving recommendations.
-- Why this question is important
+- Why this question is important: a) water and land are critical resources b) supports sustainable farming and minimizes application of chemicals, which are generally bad for the environment c) optimizes the production of crops based on nutritional needs.

 ## (Goal & Objective)
 The goal of this exercise is to succesfully apply the AI/ML concepts and ML technicques acquired in this program to build